 Students find their voice in this dynamic and engaging choral ensemble.
 Through multi-genre repertoire, students learn to thrive as choral musicians, digging deeper into vocal theory, ear training, individual vocal technique instruction and live performance.

-Vocal Master Class
+Vocal Master Class (High School)

 Learn performance technique, vocal technique, songwriting, and sing an original/cover song in a supportive environment.
 Come and have fun with your voice.